compmem/smile/docs/smile_states.rst

 Loop State
 ----------

-A :py:class:`~smile.state.Loop` state can handle any kind of looping that you need.
-The main thing we use a *Loop* state for is to loop over a list of dictionaries that contains your stimuli.
-You are also able to create while loops by passing in a *conditional* parameter.
-Lastly, instead of looping over a list of dictionaries, you can loop an exact number of times by passing in a number as a parameter.
+A :py:class:`~smile.state.Loop` state can handle any kind of looping needed.
+The main use for a *Loop* state is to loop over a list of dictionaries that contain stimuli.
+Loops can also be created by passing in a *conditional* parameter.
+Lastly, instead of looping over a list of dictionaries, *Loop* states can be used to loop an exact number of times by passing in a number as a parameter.

-When creating a *Loop* state, you must define a variable to access all of the information about that loop.
-You do this by utilizing the pythonic *as* keyword. `with Loop(list_of_dic) as trial:` is the line that defines your loop.
+A *Loop* state requires a variable to be defined to access all for the information about the loop.
+This can be performed by utilizing the pythonic *as* keyword.
-If during your loop you need to access the current iteration of a loop, you would need to access `trial.current`.
+`with Loop(list_of_dic) as trial:` is the line that defines the loop.
+If access to the current iteration of a loop is needed, 'trial.current' can be utilized.

 Refer to the :py:class:`~smile.state.Loop`* docstring for information on how to access the different properties of a *Loop*.

-Below I will show examples of all 3 Loops
+Below is an example of all 3 loops.

 List of Dictionaries